 Over the past 10 years, the cost of insurance premiums have skyrocketed for employers.
 People Leaders are expected to reduce costs and deliver an immediate, flexible, and effective workforce health strategy that is personalized for their people.

-At this year’s IBI/TCB Health and Productivity Forum, we learned that People Leaders share a common challenge: Building a holistic, workforce health strategy that is cost-effective, accessible, and purposefully-built for their people.
+During a IBI/TCB Health and Productivity Forum, we learned that People Leaders share a common challenge: Building a holistic, workforce health strategy that is cost-effective, accessible, and purposefully-built for their people.
 It also became clear that within a Total Workforce Health Strategy, Mental Health has risen to the forefront given the sharp rise in time-off claims due to mental health diagnoses.
 The challenge that all leaders face is providing employees with immediate access to evidence-based mental healthcare.

 To help you remove barriers to mental healthcare, we wanted to share some insights on how you can build a holistic, human-centered workforce mental health plan that improves employee productivity and lowers disability costs, for better organizational outcomes.

 From the session presented by the Innovation and Value Initiative group, we learned the importance of analyzing your workforce health policies based on value and effectiveness.
 This new analytical model is critical in identifying employees’ greatest health issues and the programs most useful in mitigating them.
 By including clinical evidence, real-world data, and patient perspectives to your assessment model, you will be able to make smarter healthcare decisions, and develop policies that add value to your employees and bottom line.
 To evaluate your workforce mental health strategy:

 Gather employee feedback and work environment information using:

 - Reports on most common healthcare concerns

 - Identify overpaid and underpaid services within your healthcare networks and plans